 BIRTH CERTIFICATES - A certified copy of your child's birth certificate is required and should be provided to the school prior to your child's first school day.
-A copy will be made and the certified copy will be returned to you.
+A copy will be made and the certified copy will and overall progress.
+Please feel free to schedule additional conferences at any time throughout the year if the need arises.